XingFramework/xing-book/tutorial/projects/projects_on_the_frontend.md

     drwxrwxr-x+  7 hannah  rvm     238 Jan 31 08:43 src
     drwxrwxr-x+  6 hannah  rvm     204 Jan 31 08:43 test
     drwxrwxr-x+  3 hannah  rvm     102 Jan 31 08:43 test-help

+Like a Rails application, Xing frontends come with a pre-built directory structure so you know where to put stuff.

+The two directories here that you will be concerned with are ``src/`` and ``test``.

 Let's dive in!